 We have the most to lose on this issue if the world continues in the path of business as usual.
 So speak up and speak out!
 The world needs to know!

-This International Day of Climate Action, I am hearten by the relatively good number of activities in the Philippines as reflected in the map below.
+This International Day of Climate Action, I am hearten by the relatively good number of activities in the Philippines

 I just hope that the movement can be sustained locally and globally for as long as it takes.